huiledecode/OTF-/README.md

 Now you can start your browser and type this url :
 <code>http://localhost:3000</code>

-You can see authenticaton page ogf otf_demo application :
+You can see authenticaton page of otf_demo application :

 <img src="http://www.huile-de-code.fr/otf/img/capture_2015-02-2_accueil_OTF.png" />